toxicity1985/atoum-documentation/source/en/start_with_atoum.rst

 Extension
 *********

-Atoum came with a set of extension you can use.
+atoum came with a set of extension you can use.
 To discover them, just go to the `dedicated website <http://extensions.atoum.org/>`_.